libercapital/guides/ruby/README.md

 - Prefer classes to modules when designing functionality that is shared by multiple models.
 - Prefer `private` when indicating scope.
-- Don't use single character for variable names in loops [Example](/ruby/sample.rb#L6)
+- Don't use single character variable names inside loops
-- Prefer keep same variable name in loops but in singular
+- Prefer to use the same variable name (in singular form) inside loops [Example](/ruby/sample.rb#L6)

 ## Bundler